traject/traject/README.md

   # various others...
   provide "solr_writer.commit_on_close", "true"

   # The default writer is the Traject::SolrJsonWriter.
-The default
+In the default MARC mode,
-  # reader is Marc4JReader (using Java Marc4J library) on Jruby,
+  # the default reader is Marc4JReader (using Java Marc4J library) on Jruby,
   # MarcReader (using ruby-marc) otherwise.
+In XML mode, it is the NokogiriReader.
 end
 ~~~